Mehvix/notes/hugo/content/docs/cogsci-c100/mem-strategies.md

 ## Multimodal approach

-- **Multimodal approach**: paying attention to your mental and physical condition, as well as flexible use of memory strategies
+- **[Multimodal](https://en.wikipedia.org/wiki/Multimodality) approach**: paying attention to your mental and physical condition, and choosing what memory strategy(s) that will work best for you

 ## Belief

 - **Belief**: anything that you believe will boost your memory will boost your memory!
-    * Researchers were able to use subliminal messages representing either senile behavior (e.g., "absent-minded," "senile") or "wise" behaviors (e.g., "sees all sides of issues," "smart" to manipulate performance of seniors on memory tests (Levy & Langer, 1994)
+    * Researchers were able to use subliminal messages representing either senile behavior (e.g., "absent-minded," "senile") or "wise" behaviors (e.g., "sees all sides of issues," "smart") to manipulate performance of seniors on memory tests (Levy & Langer, 1994)
 	* Issue of whether all memories are potentially retrievable is impossible to prove, but it’s probably advantageous to believe that they are

 # Other Factors Affecting Memory

 ## Schemas

-- **Schemas**: generalized mental representation or concept of a given class of objects, scenes, or events that can aid (or distort!) recall
+- **[Schemas](https://en.wikipedia.org/wiki/Schema_(psychology)#Schematic_processing)**: generalized mental representation or concept of a given class of objects, scenes, or events that can aid (or distort!) recall

 ## Mood-congruence effect

-- **Mood-congruence effect**: tendency to recall experiences that are consistent with one’s current good or bad mood
+- **[Mood-congruence effect](https://en.wikipedia.org/wiki/Emotion_and_memory#The_mood_congruence_effect)**: tendency to recall experiences that are consistent with one’s current good or bad mood
 	- Depressed people are likely to recall more negative experiences than positive experiences
 	- Currently depressed people recall their parents as rejecting, punitive, and guilt-promoting, whereas formerly depressed people describe their parents much as do those who have never suffered depression
-    * In the long run, people tend to recall pleasant events better than unpleasant ones
+    * In the long run, people tend to recall pleasant events better than unpleasant ones (negativity bias)
+        * E.x. you have a good day but recall the one bad experience as you're falling asleep
     * In the short run, we tend to experience a negativity bias
+        * E.x. you recall your good gradeschool teachers, but not the bad ones

 ![](/docs/cogsci-c100/mem-strategies/mood.png)